openshift/release/ci-operator/step-registry/mtr/deploy-windup/README.md

 ## Process

 This script is very simple.
-It uses `oc` to deploy Windup, then checks continuously checks if the deployment is complete and ready.
-If it isn't ready
+It uses `oc` to deploy Windup, then checks continuously if the deployment is complete and ready.
+If it isn't ready, within the specified number of retries (currently 60 retries, around 30 minutes) the script will fail.

-## Requirements
+## Prerequisite(s)

 ### Infrastructure